mozilla/addons-server/docs/api/topics/search.rst

         exact match and should only return a single result if a match is found.
     :type manifest_url: string
+    :param optional languages: Filters apps by a supported language.
+Language codes should be provied in ISO 639-1 format.
+Use a comma-separated list if supplying multiple languages.
+    :type manifest_url: string
     :param optional sort: The fields to sort by.
 One or more of 'downloads', 'rating', 'price', 'created', separated by commas.
 Sorts by relevance by default.
     :type sort: string